cg-gdsc/FAQ/Readme.md

 - Fill out the Sign-Up form for registering individually.
 - Don't worry if the following inofrmation pops up: *Invalid link provided, please request a link again.*
 - Once you sign up you can form your team using the Portal page.
 You can either provide a new name and create a team or join an existing team using the Team ID.
-- The website will be open to allow Team registrations between 6th - 30th June
+- The website will be open to allow signups and Team registrations between 23rd September - 28th October
-- Individual Signups/registrations will be open from 18th May onwards

 ## How many people can join one team?

 - The max. size of a team is 4 people.

+## Can I change my team later?

+- Yes, you can change your team later.
+Just remember that the number of battles rated by your team is a sum of battles evaluated by each of the members.
+While changing the team you take your evaluation count with you.

 ## Is it mandatory to have a team size of four people?